 Professional Success

 Like their domestic counterparts, international students find great professional success through the Master of Human Resources and Industrial Relations program in the form of both internships and full-time positions.
 While some secure roles with companies in the US, increasingly strict immigration laws continue to lead to a decrease in employers’ willingness to sponsor visas.
 The majority of international students at LER return to their home countries for internships and full-time roles with top-tier companies.
-A few of the companies where these students have found success in their home countries include Adidas, Bayer, BP, ByteDance, Dell, DOW, Dupont, Honeywell, IBM, Intel, and P&G, Tencent.
+A few of the companies where these students have found success in their home countries include Adidas, Bayer, bp, ByteDance, Dell, DOW, Dupont, Honeywell, IBM, Intel, P&G, Tencent.

 Resources for International Students